snuk-io/challenges/devops-challenge.md

 And the final service you need to write and run:

 - subscribes to the topic where generators publish the values
-- exposes http endpoint where the average integer for the last 5 seconds could be queried
+- computes the average integer for the last 5 seconds
+- exposes an http endpoint where this computed value could be obtained via GET request

 At the end it should roughly look like this: